-This is intended to be a rolling process in which proposing entities can submit proposals at any time for review after the Rocky Habitat Management Strategy has been adopted.
-Proposal criteria and review procedures for this process will be informed by the outcomes of the initial proposal process.
+This is intended to be a rolling process in which proposing entities can submit proposals at any time for review after the 2019-2020 Rocky Habitat Management Strategy has been adopted.
+Proposal criteria and review procedures for this process will have been informed by the outcomes of the initial proposal process.

-Creating a Proposal & Eligability
+b.
+Creating a Proposal & Eligibility

 Proposal content is generated using the online tool through interactive forms, and a generated report.
 The tool allows proposing entities to submit proposals directly to Oregon Coastal Management Program staff once complete.
 All applicable content must be addressed in submissions for the proposal to be deemed complete.
-View the necessary proposal information and questions in the supplementary section at the end of this document.
+Appendix C presents the required proposal information and questions.

-Nominating entities should review the purpose, objectives, strategy amendment, policies, and definitions sections of Part 3 of the Territorial Sea Plan, as well as the entirety of this section prior to determining if a designation proposal is applicable.
+Nominating entities should review the purpose, objectives, strategy amendment, policies, and definitions sections of Part 3 of the Territorial Sea Plan, as well as the entirety of this section prior to determining if a designation proposal is warranted.
 In addition, proposing entities should contact Oregon Coastal Management Program staff to determine if areas of interest have applicable pending proposals.
 Each proposal should include the information prompted by the Rocky Habitat Web Mapping Tool to the maximum extent possible, as well as any pertinent information not included in the prompts that the nominating entity would like reviewers to consider.
 Please provide rationale for any unavailable information or answers.
 Contact the Oregon Coastal Management Program for information on any necessary accommodations, technical assistance, or general questions.

 The Rocky Habitat Management Strategy site proposal process focuses on allowing for adaptable and holistic management at the site level and is not intended to manage on a species-specific level.
-For this reason, not all regulatory change ideas are appropriate for the site-based management proposal process.
+For this reason, not all regulatory concepts are appropriate for the site-based management proposal process.
 Members of the public and other interested entities should review the site designation types and associated regulatory and non-regulatory management measures to assure they align with desired outcomes of a proposal.
-Where they do not align, members of the public and interested entities should outline their concern or desired regulatory change in a formal letter to the Ocean Policy Advisory Council.
-Interested parties should contact staff at the Oregon Coastal Management Program with any questions on the best method to propose desired change.
+Where the desired outcome cannot be met with a site designation proposal, members of the public and interested entities should outline their concern or desired regulatory change in a formal letter to the Ocean Policy Advisory Council.
+Interested parties should contact staff at the Oregon Coastal Management Program with any questions on the best method to propose desired change in management.

+c.
 Initial Proposal Process

-All proposals must be submitted via the online Rocky Habitat Mapping Tool, which offers information and data necessary15 to complete a proposal.
-Nominating entities are highly encouraged to work in communication with agency staff to complete proposals.
+All proposals must be submitted via the online Rocky Habitat Mapping Tool, which offers information and data necessary to complete a proposal.
+Nominating entities are highly encouraged to work with agency staff to complete proposals.
 Staff at the Oregon Coastal Management Program are available to answer questions throughout proposal development and may communicate with other natural resource agencies as needed (e.g. Department of Fish and Wildlife, Parks and Recreation Department, Department of State Lands) to best support nominating entities.
 Entities in need of special accommodation should contact staff at the Oregon Coastal Management Program.

 Agency staff will receive and review each proposal in a timely manner to assure it is complete and incorporates all the information necessary for review.
 Each proposal must consist of one place-based submission containing all the information the nominating entity wants considered (one site recommendation per proposal).
-If any necessary proposal elements are missing, or if clarifying information is needed, the proposal will be returned with comments on specific additional information required.
-OPAC will be notified of all proposals submitted for agency review and will be given justification for those rejected in this step.
+If any necessary proposal elements are missing, or if clarifying information is needed, the proposal will be rejected and returned with comments on specific additional information required.
 The merit of proposals are evaluated independently from one another unless otherwise indicated by the proposing entity.
 Review bodies will evaluate proposals spatially in relation to one another in order to reach the goals of the Rocky Habitat Management Strategy and be consistent with its management practices.